Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and G. Be careful to choose the right kind.
-The vast majority of adapters on sale are just plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C, D and G. Be sure to get the necessary type.
+Many adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 Airplane phone mount